sepastian/voyant-docker/README.md

 Next is an example configuration of Nginx to forward requests to your.server.com/voyant to http://localhost:8080/voyant.
 This may come in handy if you want to serve Voyant tools to a broader public, on port 80 (HTTP) instead of port 8080 (which may be blocked by your firewall).

-Note: the path `/voyant` cannot be changed, because Tomcat has been configured to server the Voyant app there.
+Note: the path `/voyant` cannot be changed, because Tomcat has been configured to serve the Voyant app there.
 You are free to substitute any valid URL for your.server.com.

 ```
 # /etc/nginx/sites-enabled/default, normally a symlink to /etc/nginx/sites-available/default